 A gut feeling about new therapies for glioma research

-Drs Marlene Hao and Lincon Stamp, co-lab heads from the University of Melbourne’s Department of Anatomy and Neuroscience and Centre for Stem Cell Systems, are investigating the link between the unique properties of glial cells from the gut and their protection against aggressive cancer development, as seen in glial cells of the brain.
+Dr Marlene Hao co-lab head of the Stamp-Hao Lab at the University of Melbourne’s Department of Anatomy and Neuroscience and Centre for Stem Cell Systems, is investigating the link between the unique properties of glial cells from the gut and their protection against aggressive cancer development, as seen in glial cells of the brain.

 Gliomas are an incredibly aggressive form of brain cancer.
 Approximately 1700 cases of brain cancer are diagnosed in Australia each year.
 Gliomas make up the majority (80%) of malignant primary brain tumours, meaning they are rapid growing, can spread away from the initial site, and are often life-threatening.

 Although there have been improvements in diagnostic and therapeutic options, survival rates remain low for brain cancers, with only 1 in 5 patients surviving beyond 5 years.